harlo/harlo.github.io/_posts/2014-04-16-so_im_excited_about_git-annex.markdown

 1. sharing files to other users not synced to your repo
 2. having web access to said files
+3. running files through pre-processing scripts to do fun things

 I've done plenty of work of that, too, and stay tuned for the next post!